ProvableHQ/welcome/documentation/leo/additional_material/00_style.md

 let a = A { };
 ```
 ### Semicolons
-Every statement except for the `return` statement should end in a semicolon.
+Every statement including the `return` statement should end in a semicolon.
 ```leo
 let a = 1u32;
 let mut b = a + 5;